alfarqi/tedara/ADMIN_IMAGE_FIX.md

 # Admin Dashboard Image Loading Fix

 ## The Problem
-The admin dashboard at `https://tedara.com/admin/` was not loading the authentication illustration image (`crowd.png`) because the asset paths were incorrect for the path-based routing setup.
+The admin dashboard at `https://tedara.com/admin/` was not loading images because:

-## Root Cause
-The admin dashboard was looking for images at `/assets/images/crowd.png` but with path-based routing, it should be looking at `/admin/assets/images/crowd.png`.
+- Admin dashboard is served from `/admin` path
+- Images were referenced with root-relative paths (`/assets/images/crowd.png`)
+- But the actual images are located at `/admin/assets/images/crowd.png`

 ## The Solution
-Updated the admin dashboard's Vite configuration to use the correct base path.
+Updated the frontend Vite configuration to use the correct base path for the admin dashboard.

 ### What I Fixed: